ssbl/bf-interpreter/README.md

 Brainf*ck interpreter.

-Uses monad transformers to run the IO commands `,` and `.`.
+Uses a monad transformer to run the IO commands `.` and `,`.
 I haven't tested this much, and it's pretty fragile at the moment.
 The hello-world program from Wikipedia (as a single line of code) runs perfectly, though.